anvardashdamir/The-Daily-News-Bot/README.md

 anything.
 This bot flips that — you tell it what you care about once, and it messages you as soon as something matching shows up.

-It's also deliberately **multi-sided** on default sources: for conflicts like Russia–Ukraine and Israel–Iran, it pulls from outlets on both sides (including state-run media, clearly labeled as such) rather than only Western coverage — see `/sources` in the bot, or `seedDefaultFeedsIfNeeded` in `configure.swift`.
+It's also deliberately **multi-sided** on default sources.
+It pulls from outlets on both sides.
+See `/sources` in the bot, or `seedDefaultFeedsIfNeeded` in `configure.swift`.
 The goal is to let you see how each side frames its own story, not to endorse any of them.